Online Covariance Matrix Estimation in Stochastic Gradient Descent: Introduction

 where $\Sigma = A^{-1}SA^{-1}$, which is known as the ``sandwich'' form of the covariance matrix.
+To leverage the asymptotic normality result for inference, it is critical to estimate the limiting covariance matrix $\Sigma$.
+Intuitively, one can estimate $S$ with a simple sample average $\hat S_{n} = n^{-1}\sum_{i=1}^{n}[\nabla f(x_{i-1}, \xi_{i})][\nabla f(x_{i-1}, \xi_{i})]^{T}$, and similarly estimate $A$ with $\hat A_{n} = n^{-1}\sum_{i=1}^{n}\nabla^{2}f(x_{i-1}, \xi_{i})$.
+Then the limiting covariance matrix $\Sigma$ can be estimated by the consistent plug-in estimator $\hat A_{n}^{-1}\hat S_{n}\hat A_{n}^{-1}$ (see \cite{chen2016statistical}).
+However, computation of the Hessian matrix of the loss function is not always available, e.g., certain computations are not available in many existing codebases that only adopt SGD for optimization and in cases such as quantile regression, the Hessian matrix does not even exist.
+Also, the plug-in estimator may be computationally costly when $d$ is large since it involves matrix inversion with $O(d^3)$ time complexity in general.

-To leverage the asymptotic normality result for inference, it is critical to estimate the asymptotic covariance matrix $\Sigma$.
-Our goal is to obtain an online estimate of the asymptotic covariance matrix of $\sqrt{n}\bar{x}_{n}$, i.e., $\Sigma$, based only on the SGD iterates $\{x_{1}, x_{2},...\}$.
+Our goal is to obtain an online estimate of the covariance matrix of $\sqrt{n}\bar{x}_{n}$, only through the SGD iterates $\{x_{1}, x_{2},..., x_{n}\}$.
 Our approach is attractive in situations where the computation for $A^{-1}$ and $S$ are difficult, which is quite typical in practice.
+Also, the approach is efficient in both computation and memory due to its recursive property, i.e., the estimate at $n$-th step $\hat\Sigma_{n}$ can be updated from $\hat\Sigma_{n-1}$ within $O(d^{2})$ computation.
 With the estimate, we can perform uncertainty quantification and statistical inference with desirable computation and memory efficiency.
+The approach is useful for online learning, where the data is constantly arriving over time, such as streaming data.

+For the time-homogeneous Markov chain, $\{x_{i}\}_{i\in\mathbb{Z}}$ is a stationary process.
+Under certain short-range dependence conditions, we have